artificialnatures/RiverMonitor/README.md

 `systemctl enable rivermonitor`

 Overwrite the `settings.json` file in the application folder with `test.json` to test the system and `live.json` to retrieve live measurements from USGS.
+Reboot the server to see the changes take effect.

 # USGS Water Data